recommenders/plistarecs/README.md

   3. ```vim plista.properties``` to configure recommender and port
   4. ```mvn clean package& ./run.sh``` (preferably in a ```screen```)
 3. Win the prizes

+###Additional info
+The recommenders will fail initially as there is no data provided in the repository.
+As the recommender receives impressions from Plista it will create data files in the folder it lives.
+This data is used for recommendation.
+Note that data files grow fast, you will need plenty of gigabytes of storage for this.